-- d) Selection: The Applicant or manager shall select residents from a listing of eligible persons and households developed, advertised, and maintained by the Housing Authority; provided that the Applicant shall pay the reasonable costs of the Housing Authority to develop, advertise, and maintain the listing of eligible persons and households.
+c) Contributed Units or Beds: Contributed units or beds shall be made available to individuals and households whose incomes do not exceed d) Selection: The Applicant or manager shall select residents from a listing of eligible persons and households developed, advertised, and maintained by the Housing Authority; provided that the Applicant shall pay the reasonable costs of the Housing Authority to develop, advertise, and maintain the listing of eligible persons and households.
 Should the Applicant or manager be unable to fully subscribe the elder housing with candidates from the Housing Authority listing, the Applicant or manager shall recruit eligible persons and households through an outreach program approved by the Director of Planning.
 The Applicant or manager shall certify its compliance with this section annually in a form and with such information as is required by the Director of Planning.
+To the extent permitted bylaw, residents shall have first opportunity to participate in the elder housing with services program set out here.

+80 percent of the applicable median income for elders in the Municipal Statistical Area, adjusted for household size.

-To the extent permitted bylaw, residents shall have first opportunity to participate in the elder housing with services program set out here. - e) Residential Cash Balances: If, after calculation of the number of units or beds to be contributed under this section there remains an annual cash balance to be contributed, that amount shall be contributed as set out in subparagraph (b) above.
-Any such contribution shall not reduce the contribution required in future years. - 3080.
-Hotels: Rooms that are provided for a daily fee with an on-site office and management shall not be considered as residential development and are therefore not covered by this section. - 3085.
-No Effect on Accessory Apartments: This section shall not apply to accessory apartments regulated under this ordinance. - 3086.
-No Effect on Prior or Existing Obligations: This section shall have no effect on any prior or currently effective special permit, obligation, contract, agreement, covenant or arrangement of any kind, executed or required to be executed, which provides for dwelling units to be made available for sale or rental to or by the Town, the Housing Authority, or other appropriate municipal agency, or any cash payment so required for affordable housing purposes, all resulting from a project permitted under this section applied for or granted prior to the effective date of this amendment. - 3087.
+e) Residential Cash Balances: If, after calculation of the number of units or beds to be contributed under this section there remains an annual cash balance to be contributed, that amount shall be contributed as set out in subparagraph (b) above.
+Any such contribution shall not reduce the contribution required in future years.

+3080.
+Hotels: Rooms that are provided for a daily fee with an on-site office and management shall not be considered as residential development and are therefore not covered by this section.

+3085.
+No Effect on Accessory Apartments: This section shall not apply to accessory apartments regulated under this ordinance.

+3086.
+No Effect on Prior or Existing Obligations: This section shall have no effect on any prior or currently effective special permit, obligation, contract, agreement, covenant or arrangement of any kind, executed or required to be executed, which provides for dwelling units to be made available for sale or rental to or by the Town, the Housing Authority, or other appropriate municipal agency, or any cash payment so required for affordable housing purposes, all resulting from a project permitted under this section applied for or granted prior to the effective date of this amendment.

+3087.
 Segmentation: An Applicant for residential development shall not segment or divide or subdivide or establish surrogate or subsidiary entities to avoid the requirements of this section.
 Where the Board of Selectmen determines that this provision has been violated, the application will be denied.
-However, nothing herein prohibits phased development of a property, with the Inclusionary Units being provided proportionately in each phase of the project. - 3090.
+However, nothing herein prohibits phased development of a property, with the Inclusionary Units being provided proportionately in each phase of the project.

+3090.
 Severability, Effect on Other Laws: The provisions of this section are severable.
 If any subsection, provision, or portion of this section is determined to be invalid by a court of competent jurisdiction, then the remaining provisions of this section shall continue to be valid.

 Article 52.
-Upon motion duly made and seconded and motion made by Jack Hunter, Town Planner, it was Unanimously Voted for the Town to amend Article III, Section 3100 of the Town of Carver Zoning By-Laws by inserting the following:
+To see if the Town will vote to amend Article III, Section 3100 of the Town of Carver Zoning By-Laws by inserting the following, or take any other action relative thereto: